Skip to content

 listSpaces(): Promise<RoolSpaceInfo[]>List available spaces

-createSpace(name): Promise<RoolSpace>Create a new space, returns admin handle
+createSpace(name): Promise<RoolSpace>Create a new space, returns live handle with SSE subscription

 deleteSpace(id): Promise<void>Permanently delete a space (cannot be undone)